-I used a pretty piece of wrapping paper leftover from my birthday to decorate this DIY coat rack – with a little bit of Mod Podge and spray paint too!
+I used a pretty piece of wrapping paper leftover from my birthday to decorate this cute coat rack – with a little bit of Mod Podge and spray paint too!

 For Christmas I got some pretty cute clothes from my boyfriend.
 He did a great job of picking things out for me.
 So he might have been a little sad when I focused more on the cute wrapping paper that the goodies came in as opposed to the gifts themselves (which I loved, sweet cheeks!).

 But I just couldn’t help it.
 You can see the wrapping paper on my coat rack above, and I think you probably understand why I love it so much.
 I think you’ll also love that I made this for only $5.
 Read on to see how I did it.

 - Coat rack – wood or metal will do

 - Spray paint – in the color of your choice